Benjamin-Lee/DNAvisualization.org/paper/paper.md

 ## Interface

 The user interface for the tool is deliberately simple.
-A user first selects a visualization method from one of the five currently supported methods [@yauDNASequenceRepresentation2003;@gatesSimpleWayLook1986;@leeSquiggleUserfriendlyTwodimensional2018;@qiNovel2DGraphical2007] and then provides FASTA-formatted sequence data to visualize, either by using the operating system's file-input prompt, dragging-and-dropping files onto the browser window, or pasting the raw data into a text prompt.
+A user first selects one or more visualization methods from the five currently implemented by the `Squiggle` package [@yauDNASequenceRepresentation2003;@gatesSimpleWayLook1986;@leeSquiggleUserfriendlyTwodimensional2018;@qiNovel2DGraphical2007].
+The user then provides FASTA-formatted sequence data to visualize, either by using the operating system's file-input prompt, dragging-and-dropping files onto the browser window, or pasting the raw data into a text prompt.
 Upon receipt of sequence data, a loading spinner indicates that the system is processing the data.
 After the data processing is complete, the loading spinner is replaced with the two-dimensional visualization.